 VHFA staff will issue a Reservation Certificate, Binding Rate Agreement, or an Advanced Binding Commitment when specific benchmarks have been met, including any conditions that have been imposed in the VHFA Board Approval and those reflected in the Letter of Intent.
-Those benchmarks include:
+Those benchmarks include, but are not limited to:

-- Having plans and specifications for construction in a form sufficient to prepare reasonably accurate construction cost estimates; - Obtaining all required local approvals and initiating the Act 250 approval process, if required; - Submitting a fair housing plan acceptable to VHFA; - Evidence that the Sponsor has met with the local Continuum of Care; - Providing evidence that all sources of \$100,000 or greater in the pro forma have issued conditional commitments for funding; and
+- Having plans and specifications for construction in a form sufficient to prepare reasonably accurate construction cost estimates; - Obtaining all required local approvals and initiating the Act 250 approval process, if required; - Submitting a fair housing plan acceptable to VHFA;

-• For moderate rehabilitation projects only: submitting a Capital Needs Assessment.
+- Evidence that the Sponsor has met with the local Continuum of Care (CoC) to discuss the proposed development if providing Housing with Services.
+This could include CoC meeting minutes, a draft Memorandum of Understanding agreement, or other forms; - Draft Three Party MOU with Owner, Service Provider and VHFA, Draft Service Plan for • Housing with Services; - Providing evidence that all sources of \$100,000 or greater in the pro forma have issued conditional commitments for funding; and - For moderate rehabilitation projects only: submitting a Capital Needs Assessment (see 3.12 below).